 The Bankruptcy Act provided for the appointment of bankruptcy referees and Minnesota's district judge, William Lochren, immediately appointed twelve part-time referees to sit around the state of Minnesota, covering every part of the state from Winona to Marshall, from Crookston to Duluth.
 The referees were assigned cases in specific counties.
 While these appointments provided an immediate presence of the federal court in virtually every part of the state, it turned out to be inefficient and over the years, fewer referees were appointed, and various referees' offices consolidated.

 Although little is known of these early referees, one of them was nationally prominent.
 Herbert M. Bierce sat in Winona and served the southeast corner of Minnesota as a referee from 1918 through 1951.
 In 1926, Bierce was one of the founders of the National Conference of Referees in Bankruptcy and the first editor-in-chief of the Journal of the National Conference of Referees in Bankruptcy, heading that publication from 1926 through 1949.
 The journal that he pioneered is now called the American Bankruptcy Law Journal and is the premier law review on the subject of bankruptcy in the United States and is still published by the organization that he helped found, now known as the National Conference of Bankruptcy Judges.
-Nancy C. Dreher, a current bankruptcy judge for the District of Minnesota, and Margaret A. Mahoney, a former bankruptcy judge for the District of Minnesota, currently a bankruptcy judge for the Southern District of Alabama, have both served as editors-in-chief of the Journal.
+Nancy C. Dreher, a former bankruptcy judge for the District of Minnesota, and Margaret A. Mahoney, also a former bankruptcy judge for the District of Minnesota, currently a bankruptcy judge for the Southern District of Alabama, have both served as editors-in-chief of the Journal.

 Over the years, the nature of the court of bankruptcy in Minnesota evolved from the use of large numbers of part-time referees in disparate locations towards full-time referees sitting in the Twin Cities.
 George A. Heisey was appointed in 1945, later becoming the district's first full-time referee, sitting in Minneapolis and Duluth.
 Referee James Giblin followed in 1948, sitting in St. Paul and assuming responsibility for most of the rest of the state.
 From 1950 to 1958 Heisey and Giblin were Minnesota's only referees.